 From Fig 16b we can see that SALSA2.0 reproduces the retrieved values of the effective radii, which do have a very large variability.
 The effective radii in the SALSA2.0 simulations follow the mean of the retrieved values as well as the time evolution of the retrieved effective radii.
 In M7, the coarse mode is effectively removed from the stratosphere and thus the effective radius is underestimated and the M7 values are at the low end of the retrieved values.
-M7mod setup shows a much better comparison

-5 following the average of the lidar measurements.
+M7mod setup shows a much better comparison following the average of the lidar measurements.
 The effective radius in M7mod reaches a larger maximum value and decreases faster than in SALSA2.0.
 Out of the two, SALSA2.0 corresponds slightly better to the observed time evolution of the effective radius.
 SALSA1 simulation results are fairly similar to both SALSA2.0 and M7strat results.
 Especially, the sulfur burden of SALSA1 follows closely the values in the M7strat simulation.
 The effective radius in SALSA1 peaks earlier and higher than in SALSA2.0 and M7strat simulations.

-10 7 Conclusions
+7 Conclusions

-Section Conclusions has been restructured so that different chemical compounds are discussed in subsections.
-Unless otherwise noted by blue color, the results and conclusions remain the same as in the originally submitted version of the manuscript.
 We coupled the sectional aerosol module SALSA2.0 to the aerosol-chemistry-climate model ECHAM-HAMMOZ.
 During the coupling, also HAM (the aerosol model of HAMMOZ) was modified to implement the sectional aerosol model SALSA2.0 as alternative to the default modal microphysics module M7.
 ECHAM-HAM coupled with SALSA2.0 was evaluated using a 10 year simulation period for the years 2003-2012, preceded by a one year spin up.
 Using 3-hourly output, SALSA2.0 required double the calculation time of M7 with Cray XC-30 architecture when 120 cores were used for the simulation.
-Simulated aerosol optical depths were evaluated against those retrieved from satellite-based MODIS instruments and groundbased AERONET sun photometers.
+Simulated aerosol optical depths were evaluated against those retrieved from satellite-based MODIS instruments and ground-based AERONET sun photometers.
 Aerosol mass concentrations of individual compounds were evaluated against EMEP and IMPROVE networks of ground-based particulate mass concentration observations and vertical profiles from several different aircraft campaigns.

-- 10 The aerosol optical depths simulated with ECHAM-HAMMOZ-SALSA2.0 were biased slightly low compared to both MODIS and AERONET retrievals.
+The aerosol optical depths simulated with ECHAM-HAMMOZ-SALSA2.0 were biased slightly low compared to both MODIS and AERONET retrievals.
 Local differences were the highest over Southern Hemisphere oceans, deserts, southeast Asia, and regions affected strongly by biomass burning.
 Over the oceans and deserts, these differences are very likely caused by emissions of natural aerosols.
 In desert regions, dust emissions are very sensitive to the model meteorology as they are driven by the simulated 10 meter wind speed (Bergman et al., 2012).
-Currently, the dust source strengths in ECHAM-HAMMOZ, - 15 are optimized for M7 and thus a better match between the observations and SALSA2.0 could be achieved by optimizing the source strenghts for SALSA2.0.
+Currently, the dust source strengths in ECHAM-HAMMOZ, are optimized for M7 and thus a better match between the observations and SALSA2.0 could be achieved by optimizing the source strengths for SALSA2.0.
 Over the Southern Hemisphere oceans, the newly introduced sea salt emission scheme (Long et al., 2011) is likely the main cause of the underestimation in AOD (in both SALSA2.0 and M7) as the simulated SS mass concentrations are much lower than with the emission parameterization of Guelle et al. (2001) which was used in the previous version of ECHAM5-HAM.
-The overestimation of AOD over biomass burning regions indicates that in this - 20 model configuration using the multiplier 3.4 for GFASv1 emissions produces excessive aerosol load near the sources.
+The overestimation of AOD over biomass burning regions indicates that in this model configuration using the multiplier 3.4 for GFASv1 emissions produces excessive aerosol load near the sources.
 Over southeastern Asia, the reason for the low bias in SALSA2.0 simulated AOD against observations is likely due to the aerosol microphysical processing of the aerosol size distribution.
 This conclusion is backed up by the fact that M7 overestimates AOD over the same reason despite having the same emissions over that region as SALSA2.0.